jimmy201602/webterminal/README.md

 [License](LICENSE)

 # Reporting Issues
-If you're experiencing a problem, we encourage you to open an issue, and share your feedback.
+If you're experiencing a problem, we encourage you to open an issue[an issue](https://github.com/jimmy201602/webterminal/issues/new) , and share your feedback.
 # Welcome donate(欢迎打赏)

 ## wechat(微信)